jennyl617/fictrac_phidget_aout_demo/README.md

 ## fictrac_phidget_aout_demo

-Demo Fictrac client (redis channel subscriber) which outputs and analog voltage proportional to the rate of change in heading.
+Demo Fictrac client (redis channel subscriber) which outputs an analog voltage proportional to the rate of change in heading.

 ## Installation